What is Mucositis in cancer treatment?

-Mucositis is when your mouth or gut is sore and inflamed.
-It occurs when cancer treatment breaks down the rapidly dividing epithelial cells lining the gastro-intestinal tract (which goes from the mouth to the anus), leaving the mucosal tissue open to ulceration and infection.
+This condition occurs when cancer treatment destroys the rapidly dividing epithelial cells lining the gastro-intestinal tract (which runs from the mouth to the abdomen), leaving the mucosal tissue susceptible to ulceration and infection.

 - Red, shiny, or swollen mouth and gums

 - Sores in the mouth or gums, tongue.

 - Soreness or pain in the mouth or throat.

 - Difficulty swallowing or talking.

 - Dryness, mild burning, or pain when eating.

 - Soft, white patches or pus in the mouth or tongue.

 - Increased mucus or thicker saliva.

 As long as there is no infection, mucositis heals on its own.
 The healing process can take up to two to four weeks with chemotherapy - or up to eight weeks with radiation.
 In the meantime, there are some measures you can take to minimise this side effect.